randomcoder67/Random-Small-Programs/README.md

 ## Strava

-Script to get info from Strava API.
-Currently supports viewing one of your activities by ID, and a segment by ID.
+Script to interact with Strava API, can display activity and segment information, and upload a ride.
+Allows viewing Strava rides and segments and uploading rides without using a web browser.
 Uses a bash script for the main functionality and calls a Python script to get the segment leaderboard because it's not included in the Strava API free functionality.
 **ToDo:**
-* Add ability to upload a ride
+* Add ability to upload a ride - **DONE**
-* Easier way to select activities and segments than using the ID
+* Easier way to select activities and segments than using the ID - **DONE**

 ### Setup